python/typeshed/CONTRIBUTING.md

 Also, do not squash your commits after you have submitted a pull request, as this erases context during review.
 We will squash commits when the pull request is merged.

-At present the core developers are (alphabetically):
+At present the maintainers are (alphabetically):
 * Aku Viljanen (@Akuli)
 * David Fisher (@ddfisher)
 * Łukasz Langa (@ambv)